 What is Racing Together Community Day?

-Please note; due to ongoing challenges presented by the Coronavirus outbreak, Racing Together Community Day has been postponed until later in the year.
+Please note; due to ongoing challenges presented by the Coronavirus outbreak, Racing Together Community Day has been postponed.
 However, racing businesses are helping their communities on an individual and meaningful basis during this time, from hosting foodbanks and donating food, to volunteering and much more.
 Visit our news page and social media channels to keep up with individual stories from across the sport.

 - British racing’s national day of employee volunteering.

 - Initiated to collectively inspire and showcase racing working in its local communities, showing that it’s fun to give back alongside colleagues.

 - The 4th annual Racing Together Community Day will take place on Thursday 7th May 2020.

 - A nationwide initiative, supported online via the website, Instagram and Twitter, using the hashtag #RTCommunityDay

 A record Community Day